-Many individuals purchase their residence decades before needing to make a homeowners claim because of damage from a fire, broken pipe or other calamity.
+Many individuals purchase their residence decades before needing to make a homeowners claim because of damage from a fire, broken pipe, or other calamity.
 When disaster strikes, homeowners typically assume that their insurance company will act fairly in processing their claims.
 This is precisely the reason that homeowners pay premiums.
 Unfortunately, insurance companies generally view their first priority as increasing profits for their shareholders.
 This often is accomplished by minimizing payouts on legitimate claims.
 While property owners can challenge the conduct of their insurer on their own, sometimes the best option is to retain an experienced insurance claims attorney.

-While obtaining some legal advice and guidance from an experienced attorney can always be helpful, you may not need full scale representation.
+While obtaining legal advice and guidance from an experienced insurance claims attorney can always be helpful, you may not need full scale representation.
 If the insurance company seems to be responsive to your inquiries and to be legitimately working on your claim, you might not need an attorney to take an adversarial stance with your insurance company.
 However, there are important deadlines that can impact your claim, so you should make sure that you avoid being late on submitting a sworn proof of loss or complying with other post-loss obligations under your policy.
-If you feel like the claims process does not seem to be going anywhere, then it may be time to consider hiring a Miami insurance claims attorney.
+If you feel like the claims process does not seem to be going anywhere, then it may be time to consider hiring an experienced insurance claims attorney.

-There are a number of pre-lawsuit alternate dispute resolution (ADR) options that your attorney might also consider, such as appraisal, mediation or arbitration.
+There are a number of pre-lawsuit alternate dispute resolution (ADR) options that your attorney might also consider, such as appraisal, mediation, or arbitration.
 Each of these approaches has advantages and disadvantages, and your attorney can guide you through any of these options if they make sense for your situation.
 The appraisal process is used to resolve disputes over the value of a policyholder’s loss.
-While the process can be fast and efficient, this depends on the umpire selected by the parties.
+While the process can be fast and efficient, this depends on the umpire and appraisers selected by the parties.
 Mediation can be used to resolve both issues of coverage and the value of a loss, but the process is informal and voluntary.
 Arbitration is a more formal approach than mediation in which the arbitrator can dictate the result.

 The bottom line is that a lawsuit for breach of contract and/or a lawsuit for insurance bad faith might be potential options, but they are not the right choice in every situation.
 Even if a lawsuit is filed, these disputes are frequently settled prior to trial.